boa-dev/criterion-compare-action/README.md

       - uses: jasonwilliams/criterion-compare-action@move_to_actions
         with:
           cwd: "subDirectory (optional)"
-          benchName: "example-bench-target" # Optional.
+          # Optional.
 Compare only this benchmark target
+          benchName: "example-bench-target"
+          # Needed.
+The name of the branch to compare with.
+This default uses the branch which is being pulled against
+          branchName: ${{ github.base_ref }}
           token: ${{ secrets.GITHUB_TOKEN }}
 ```